navin205/terraform_aws_vpc_ec2/README.md

 # terraform_aws_vpc_ec2

-Spin EC2 instance on a VPC created using terraform
+Spin EC2 instance in Mumbai region on a VPC created using terraform.
+This Instance has user data added which will Install apache and make this server a Webserver & can be accessed using a public IP.